dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/programming-with-gmail/working-with-gmail-contacts/_index.md

 - [Update existing contacts](/email/net/working-with-gmail-contacts/).
 - [Delete a contact](/email/net/working-with-gmail-contacts/).
 - [Save contact](/email/net/working-with-gmail-contacts/).

 ## **Access Gmail Contacts**

-Following is a sample application which can be used to access the detail of contacts in all the groups.
+The following is a sample application which can be used to access the detail of contacts in all the groups.

 {{< gist "aspose-email" "9e8fbeb51a8cbc4129dc71ca8cd55f0b" "Examples-CSharp-Gmail-AccessGmailContacts-AccessGmailContacts.cs" >}}

 ## **Creating Contact**

-The following code snippet shows you how to creating contact.
+The following code snippet shows you how to create a contact.

 {{< gist "aspose-email" "9e8fbeb51a8cbc4129dc71ca8cd55f0b" "Examples-CSharp-Gmail-CreateGmailContact-CreateGmailContact.cs" >}}

 ## **Updating Contact**

 Once a contact is retrieved, its attributes can be updated and the contact can be saved back to the Gmail account.
-The following code snippet shows you how to retrieves contacts from a Gmail account and then modifies one of these which is then saved back.
+The following code snippet shows you how to retrieve contacts from a Gmail account and then modify one of these which is then saved back.

 {{< gist "aspose-email" "9e8fbeb51a8cbc4129dc71ca8cd55f0b" "Examples-CSharp-Gmail-UpdateGmailContact-UpdateGmailContact.cs" >}}

 ## **Deleting Contact**

-In order to delete a Gmail contact, the Gmail client's DeleteContact method is used as shown in the following sample snippet.
+In order to delete a Gmail contact, the Gmail client [DeleteContact](https://reference.aspose.com/email/net/aspose.email.clients.google/igmailclient/deletecontact/#igmailclientdeletecontact-method) method is used as shown in the following sample snippet.

 {{< gist "aspose-email" "9e8fbeb51a8cbc4129dc71ca8cd55f0b" "Examples-CSharp-Gmail-DeleteGmailContact-DeleteGmailContact.cs" >}}

 ## **Saving Contact**

-Aspose.Email allows saving contact to various output formats such as MSG and VCF.
-The Save method provides the capability to achieve this.
-The following code snippet shows you how to save contact.
+Aspose.Email allows saving contacts to various output formats such as MSG and VCF.
+The [Save](https://reference.aspose.com/email/net/aspose.email.personalinfo/contact/save/) method provides the capability to achieve this.
+The following code snippet shows you how to save a contact.

 {{< gist "aspose-email" "9e8fbeb51a8cbc4129dc71ca8cd55f0b" "Examples-CSharp-Gmail-SavingContact-SavingContact.cs" >}}